 Stumped Over John The Baptist As Elijah

-A. Many people are stumped by this.
+Many people are stumped by this.
 We don’t understand how an ancient figure can reappear, especially when Hebrews 9:27 says we only live once.
 But in Malachi 4:5-6 God promised to send Elijah in the future even though Elijah had been taken into heaven 400 years earlier.
-The angel Gabriel told John’s father Zechariah that John would minister in the spirit and power of Elijah.
-(Luke 1:17) John said he wasn’t Elijah, (John 1:21) but Jesus said that if the people had accepted him, he would have been the Elijah of the prophecy.
+The angel Gabriel told John’s father Zechariah that John would minister in the spirit and power of Elijah (Luke 1:17).
+John said he wasn’t Elijah, (John 1:21) but Jesus said that if the people had accepted him, he would have been the Elijah who was to come.
 (Matt.
 11:14)

 Later, after John had been put to death, Jesus plainly said that John was Elijah (Matt.
 17:11-13) which meant that the “or else” portion of Malachi’s prophecy would be fulfilled.
-After Jesus was put to the death, God struck the land with a curse in the form of the Roman invasion.
+After Jesus was put to death, God struck the land with a curse in the form of the Roman invasion.

 Several Biblical figures will appear more than once.
 Of course the Lord is one, but Moses, Elijah and David will all show up again for end times assignments.